fraud-intelligence-limited/fil-legal/Fraud Intelligence Blockchain Terms of Use v6.0.md

 8.1 If you are a Premium Subscriber, Fees for your access to the Fraud Intelligence Data are payable to Fraud Intelligence Limited in advance, prior to access of your Subscription being granted.
 Fees are payable: (a) within 30 days of invoice by Fraud Intelligence Limited; or (b) prior to the expiry date of your then-current Subscription if you are renewing a Subscription.
 Your Subscription commences on the date that your payment and application has been processed by Fraud Intelligence Limited.
 You should allow up to 30 days for the processing of your application and payment prior to the commencement of your Subscription.
 No refunds or discounts are provided due to any delay in processing your application or payment.

+8.2 Relevant Premium Subscriber Fee amount is one thousand US dollars monthly or twelve thousand US dollars annually respectively.
+If currency conversion is required and generates additional expenses, then you will be liable for covering for its payment, in addition to the amount of the Fees.

-8.2 Invoices will be generated following your successful registration and agreement to this Agreement, and then [monthly in advance of your Subscription renewing].
+8.3 Invoices will be generated following your successful registration and agreement to this Agreement, and then [monthly in advance of your Subscription renewing].
 Invoices will be delivered by email to your billing contact provided in the registration process.

-8.3 Payment of invoices must be made by bank/wire transfer in accordance with the invoice instructions.
+8.4 Payment of invoices must be made by bank/wire transfer in accordance with the invoice instructions.
 Please note that payment by bank transfer can take 5 to 10 working days for the money to reach Fraud Intelligence Limited.
-Your User Credentials for the Platform will not be provided until the invoice payment has been received to the Fraud Intelligence Limited account indicated on the invoice.
+Your Premium Subscription conditions in the Platform will not be applied until the invoice payment has been received to the Fraud Intelligence Limited account indicated on the invoice.
 You will be sent a notification email when the payment has been received.

-8.4 Upon the expiration of the Subscription, your Subscription will automatically renew for successive one-month Subscriptions (each a “Renewal Subscription”), unless (i) you provide written notice of non-renewal at least 30 days prior to the end of the then-current Subscription; or (ii) your Subscription is otherwise terminated in accordance with this Agreement.
+8.5 Upon the expiration of the Subscription, your Subscription will automatically renew for successive one-month Subscriptions (each a “Renewal Subscription”), unless (i) you provide written notice of non-renewal at least 30 days prior to the end of the then-current Subscription; or (ii) your Subscription is otherwise terminated in accordance with this Agreement.
 Fraud Intelligence Limited will invoice you for the Renewal Subscription no later than 30 days prior to the expiry of the then- current Subscription.

-8.5 In the event of late or non-payment of any invoice for a period of ten days or more following a late payment reminder, Fraud Intelligence Limited may suspend your Platform account and/or terminate this Agreement in its sole discretion.
+8.6 In the event of late or non-payment of any invoice for a period of ten days or more following a late payment reminder, Fraud Intelligence Limited may suspend your Platform account and/or terminate this Agreement in its sole discretion.

-8.6 The Fees do not include any Tax.
+8.7 The Fees do not include any Tax.
 To the extent that the Fees are subject to any Tax, the Fees may be increased by the amount of such Tax and Fraud Intelligence Limited reserves the right to recover such Tax from you at any time.
 If Tax is required to be paid on the Fees in your own country, then you will be liable for its payment, in addition to the amount of the Fees.

-8.7 If you fail to pay the Fees by the due date for such payment, then, without limiting its other rights under this Agreement, Fraud Intelligence Limited may charge interest on the overdue amount at the rate of two percent above the Sterling Overnight Index Average (SONIA) in effect as of the due date of the relevant payment.
+8.8 If you fail to pay the Fees by the due date for such payment, then, without limiting its other rights under this Agreement, Fraud Intelligence Limited may charge interest on the overdue amount at the rate of two percent above the Sterling Overnight Index Average (SONIA) in effect as of the due date of the relevant payment.
 You shall pay such interest together with the overdue amount.

-8.8 Fraud Intelligence Limited may at any time set off any liability of yours to the Fraud Intelligence Limited against any other liability of yours to the Fraud Intelligence Limited or any of its Affiliates, whether or not either liability arises under this Agreement.
+8.9 Fraud Intelligence Limited may at any time set off any liability of yours to the Fraud Intelligence Limited against any other liability of yours to the Fraud Intelligence Limited or any of its Affiliates, whether or not either liability arises under this Agreement.
 If the relevant liabilities are expressed in different currencies, Fraud Intelligence Limited may convert either liability at a market rate of exchange for the purpose of set-off.
 Any exercise by Fraud Intelligence Limited of its rights under this clause will not limit or affect any other rights or remedies available to Fraud Intelligence Limited under this Agreement or otherwise.

-8.9 We may increase the Fees payable by Premium Subscribers for future Renewal Subscriptions by giving not less than 30 days written notice prior to the commencement of the Renewal Subscription to which they relate.
-If you do not agree to the increase in Fees, then you should give notice to prevent the renewal of the Subscription, under clause 8.4.
+8.10 We may increase the Fees payable by Premium Subscribers for future Renewal Subscriptions by giving not less than 30 days written notice prior to the commencement of the Renewal Subscription to which they relate.
+If you do not agree to the increase in Fees, then you should give notice to prevent the renewal of the Subscription, under clause 8.5.

 ## 9. INTELLECTUAL PROPERTY